geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^3]: The bridge of Al Sirat, which has already been mentioned; where the curses of those whom we have injured in this life will become gusts of wind, to shake our footing on its perilous edge.

 [^4]: See Note on Book III, respecting the supposed acquaintance between Eleanor of Guyenne and the young Saladine, at Antioch.

+[^5]: The tower is said to be still in existence.

+[^6]: Ascalon was the principal port of communication between Syria and Egypt.